HarvardMapCollection/DIY-metadata/README.md

 **Challenges:** challenging aspects of working with the data, or words-to-the-wise for someone else endeavoring to work with it.

-**Currentness Reference of the Content:** a description of how the content date was determined, i.e. publication date or ground condition.

 **Calendar Date(s) of the Content:** the date, dates or date range describing the content of the dataset.